ryaliscs/randomQuotes/README.md

 1. Clone this project
 2. npm install
-3. npm install nodemon --save-dev
-4. npm start
+3. npm start

-## setup notes
+## inital setup notes

 # install the Express framework globally using NPM so that it can be used to create a web application using node terminal